Office of Scientific Career Development

 The Office of Scientific Career Development focuses on professional development topics that are found in the Core Competencies of a Successful Scientist.
 The training is often organized jointly between the Office and SPAC.

-Upcoming Workshops and Events are usually posted to the postdoc-student listserv.
+Upcoming Workshops and Events are advertised in the SPAC Newsletter which is disseminated through the postdoc-student listserv.

-NEW: Two panel presentations on putting an application packet together and interviewing are available to view by streaming video here.
+NEW: Two panel presentations on putting an application packet together and interviewing are available to view by streaming video [CenterNet - Requires login].

 The Ivory Tower Quest Series focuses on finding tenure track faculty positions.
 Rotating on a two-year basis, the series presents panels and talks on composing an application packet, interviewing skills, and negotiating a start-up package.
 We also provide a venue to give a practice chalk talk with faculty in attendance.
-In addition, previous postdocs who have obtained faculty positions have generously made available their application packets for you to learn from.
+In addition, previous postdocs who have obtained faculty positions have generously made available their application packets for you to learn from [CenterNet - Requires login].
 Events in the series are advertised via the postdoc-student listserv and flyers.

 First Friday Series